Gaming PC vs Console: Which is Right for You?

 Console Costs

-Console hardware has a lower entry point at $400–$500.
-However, online multiplayer requires a paid subscription (PlayStation Plus or Xbox Game Pass), and new AAA games commonly launch at full retail price.
-Replacement controllers and accessories add ongoing costs over the life of the console.
+Consoles start at $400–$500, but online multiplayer requires a paid subscription (PlayStation Plus or Xbox Game Pass tiers).
+New AAA games often launch at full price, and extra controllers or accessories add up over time.

-Note: Subscription prices and game pricing are subject to change.
-Check current rates on the PlayStation Store and Xbox.com before purchasing.
+Note: Subscription and game prices change.
+Check current rates on PlayStation.com and Xbox.com.

 Estimated 5-Year Total Cost of Ownership